Discover the wild primates, game and cultures of unique Uganda on this budget African Gorillas, Chimpanzees & Wildlife Safari.

 In the afternoon we embark on a guided walk in the national park, exploring the crater lakes area and experiencing the local culture.
 This evening we enjoy an interesting cultural visit in the crater area.
-Meals and overnight at a scenically located camp looking out over the legendary Mountains of the Moon and one of the crater lakes.
+Meals and overnight at a scenically located guesthouse looking out over the tea plantations and forests.

 Day two starts with an early breakfast before being briefed on the chimpanzee trekking walk in the forests of Kibale.

 We then set off on our walk to track chimpanzees in Kibale National Park, home to an impressive 500 chimpanzees.
 The dense jungles of Kibale Park are considered the best place to view chimpanzees in Africa.
 The chimpanzees are commonly found feeding on fig tree fruits in the game park and have been habituated to humans since 1992.

 The guided walk offers a great opportunity to learn more about chimpanzees and other primates, along with the various plants, butterflies and creatures of the jungle.

 Kibale National Park covers 795 km² and consists mostly of a vast tract of equatorial rainforest.
 This national park is home to numerous forest wildlife species, boasting one of the highest concentrations of primates in the world.
 The 13 primate species include the rare I’Hoest’s monkey, black-and-white colobus and Uganda red colobus, red-tailed and blue monkeys, grey-cheeked mangabey and bushbabies.